Best Cheap Health Insurance in Kansas (2025)

 Silver plans will pay 74% to 90% of your medical costs if you have a low income. |

 If you don't qualify for Kansas Medicaid, consider buying a Silver plan.
-If you make between $15,060 and $37,650 per year as a single person, or $31,200 and $78,000 per year as a family of four, you can get a discount that lowers the amount you have to pay when you go to a doctor.
+If you make between $15,060 and $37,650 per year as an individual or between $31,200 and $78,000 per year as a family of four, you can get a discount that lowers the amount you have to pay when you go to a doctor.
 It's called a cost-sharing reduction, and you can only get it on Silver plans.

-Plus, you probably also qualify for rate subsidies that make your monthly rate cheaper.
+Plus, you probably also qualify for rate subsidies that make your monthly rate more affordable.

 Are health insurance rates going up in KS?